larsonmpdx/fruitfacts/README.md

 # Code and Data for www.fruitfacts.xyz

 * [Backend README](backend/README.md)
+  * written in rust using a sqlite database
 * [Frontend README](frontend/README.md)
+  * written in javascript with next.js and react

 # contributing
 * [a list of data files that need help](plant_database/help_needed.md)